davidferguson/yahoogroups-joiner/README.md

 # Human-Assisted Archival of Yahoo Groups

-## The Problem
+### tl;dr - we (ArchiveTeam) need help to save as much of Yahoo Groups as possible.
+Link at bottom of post.

-Yahoo Groups is shutting down on December 14 2019, and is becoming read-only on October 28 2019.
+Yahoo is deleting the archives of all Yahoo Group’s on December 14 2019.

+The files, photos, attachments, links, polls and calendars of all groups are only visible to group members.
+This content is outside the scope of a typical ArchiveTeam grab, and unless action is taken will be lost on December 14.

-To combat spam, many groups restricted what non-members could see.
+Additionally, to combat spam, many groups restricted what content non-members could see.
 Many of these groups also allowed anyone to join with no approval from an admin.
-Since the content of these groups is non-public, it will be lost when Groups closes.
+Since all the content of these groups is restricted, it will not be preserved (again, unless action is taken).

-Additionally, the files, photos, attachments, links, polls and calendars of all groups are only visible to members, meaning they too will be lost when Groups closes.

-## The Solution

 Signing up to a group requires a reCaptcha to be completed.
-There isn't a way to automatically join groups (for understandable reasons - think of the spam).
+There isn't a way to automatically join groups (for understandable reasons - groups would have been overrun with spam… well, more than they were).

-That means we need human volunteers to manually join as many groups as they can.
-And their efforts need to be coordinated.
+### We need volunteers to manually join as many groups as they can, by filling out reCaptchas.

-That's the point of this extension: to simplify and coordinate signing up to at-risk groups.
+We’ve written a Chrome extension that links to a tracker to coordinate efforts.
+If you’re up for completing a bunch of reCaptcha’s for us, you could really make a difference!

+See the instructions below on how to help.

 ## How Can I Help / Use This?